i0ji/i0ji/README.md

   :hotsprings: who is:

-      :black_small_square: I am a front-end developer<br>
+  I am a front-end developer
-    :black_small_square: At the moment I am working and actively studying also occasionally freelancing.<br>
+   At the moment I am working and actively studying also occasionally freelancing.
-    :black_small_square: Im raising a cat, and Im fond of bench modeling and airsoft<br>
+   Im raising a cat, and Im fond of bench modeling and airsoft.
 </div>